-2-Year-Old Battling Cancer Gets Suprirse Daddy-Daughter Dance On Last Day Of Chemo
+2-Year-Old Battling Cancer Gets Surprise Daddy-Daughter Dance On Last Day Of Chemo

 A daddy-daughter duo is melting hearts all over the internet after their adorable dance in a hospital room went viral.

-2-year-old Phoenix was diagnosed with acute myeloid leukemia on August 2, 2018, According to her GoFundMe page the aggressive form of cancer is treated with a “very aggressive chemotherapy,” which the toddler began just two days after her diagnosis.
+Two-year-old Phoenix was diagnosed with acute myeloid leukemia on August 2, 2018.
+According to her GoFundMe page, the aggressive form of cancer is treated with a “very aggressive chemotherapy,” which the toddler began just two days after her diagnosis.

 Phoenix will go through four rounds of chemo within a five-month span in order to fight back the aggressive cancer cells.

-The initial round of chemotherapy is a four week stay in the hospital and is called “inducing remission” according to the GoFundMe page.
+The initial round of chemotherapy is a four-week stay in the hospital and is called “inducing remission,” according to the GoFundMe page.

 After the long stay at the Aflac Cancer and Blood Disorders Center of Children’s Healthcare of Atlanta, Phoenix’s dad, Brett Thompson, surprised her in the best way.